-A. General Requirements
+III.A.
+General Requirements

-The monitoring requirements of this section are issued pursuant to Water Code section 13383 and specifies monitoring requirements for dischargers subject to this Order.
+The monitoring requirements of this Section are issued pursuant to Water Code § 13383 and specifies monitoring requirements for dischargers subject to this Order.

-1.All dischargers shall implement the Construction Site Monitoring Program in compliance with this section at the time of the commencement of construction activity and shall continue implementation until the project is complete and the project site is stabilized as defined in Section III.H in the Order.
+All dischargers shall implement the Construction Site Monitoring Program in compliance with this Section at the time of the commencement of construction activity and shall continue implementation until the project is complete and the project site is stabilized as defined in Section III.H in the Order.

-B. Monitoring Exceptions
+III.B.
+Monitoring Exceptions

-B1.
+III.B.1.
 Dischargers shall conduct visual inspections and collect samples to meet the requirements of this Attachment.
 Dischargers are not required to physically conduct visual inspections or collect samples under the following conditions:

 During dangerous weather conditions such as electrical storms, flooding, and high winds above 40 miles per hour;